kyeotic/jsTestLite/README.md

 jsTestLite
 ==========

 A a test runner for simple Jasmine tests.
-See live [here](http://tyrsius.github.io/jsTestLite).
+See it live [here](http://tyrsius.github.io/jsTestLite).